enguehard/enguehard.tf/content/_index.md

        [Back to recent news](#about)

         - **22 Jul 23**.
 I presented an earlier version of 'Lewis and Malthus' at the Cliometric Society World Meeting.
+        - **3-7 Jul 23**.
+I attended the Advanced Economics Summer School in Spetses with Jeff Wooldridge.
         - **28 Jun 23**.
 I presented an earlier version of 'Lewis and Malthus' at the LAGV Public Economics Days in Marseille.
         - **5 Apr 23**.
 I presented an earlier version of 'Lewis and Malthus' at the ENSL-Bologna Junior Workshop.
         - **1 Apr 23**.
 I presented an earlier version of 'Lewis and Malthus' at the EHS Conference's poster session.
         - **30 Mar 23**.
 I presented an earlier version of 'Lewis and Malthus' at the LORDE workshop (PSE).
         - **23 Mar 23**.
 I presented an earlier version of 'Lewis and Malthus' at the Lewis Lab Graduate Workshop in Manchester.
         - **8 Mar 23**.
 I presented an earlier version of 'Local Living Standards in Colonial South Asia' at the Graduate ESH Seminar in Oxford.
+        - **1-22 Mar 22**.
+I visited the EH research group in Oxford, invited by Steve Broadberry.
         - **28 Jan 23**.
 I presented an earlier version of 'Local Living Standards in Colonial South Asia' at the ADRES Conference.
         - **9 Dec 22**.
 I presented an earlier version of 'Local Living Standards in Colonial South Asia' at the AHEC Conference.
         - **16 Sep 22**.
-I presented an earlier version of 'Illegal Economy and Ideology' at the EHA Meeting's poster session .
+I presented an earlier version of 'Illegal Economy and Ideology' at the EHA Meeting's poster session.
+        - **7-15 Sep 22**.
+I visited the Harris School at the University of Chicago, invited by Scott Gehlbach.
         - **29 Jul 22**.
 I presented an earlier version of 'Local Living Standards in Colonial South Asia' at the WEHC.
+        - **April-May 22**.
+I visited the Scuola Sant'Anna of Advanced Studies in Pisa, invited by Alessandro Nuvolari.

     design: